-You are raging towards a 10-kg weight loss with starvation diets, a strenuous workout regime and what not.
+You are raging towards a 10-kg weight loss with starvation, a strenuous workout regime and what not.
 The next thing you know, you are not losing weight but putting on more.
 Wonder why?
 Blame your medicine cabinet.
 Whether you are taking drugs for an extra protein punch or to balance your geared hormones, they can definitely blur the number on your weighing scale to a devastating high.
 Here are some signs your drugs could be damning your workout.

-Weight-control expert George Blackburn, MD, says that whoever is on a new medication and is gaining five pounds in a month, should visit the doctor IMMEDIATELY.
+Weight-control expert George Blackburn, MD says that whoever is on a new medication and is gaining five pounds in a month, should visit the doctor IMMEDIATELY.

-May be the drug is putting you on the wrong side of the scale, but you still shouldn’t take the liberty to cut the course that your doctor recommended.
+Maybe the drug is putting you on the wrong side of the scale, but you still shouldn’t take the liberty to cut the course that your doctor recommended.
 Wait until you have met your doctor to prescribe an alternative.

 If your doctor refuses to cut down the drug’s prescribed dosage, seek the help of a personal trainer or dietician.
-In a lot of cases, lifestyle modifications are all that on needs to keep the extra weight off.
+In a lot of cases, lifestyle modifications are all that one needs to keep the extra weight off.

-Read more articles on Weight Loss.
+Read more articles on Diet & Nutrition.